Katja Kipping

-Katja Kipping (born 18 January 1978) is a German politician of The Left party who is serving as Senator for Integration, Labour and Social Affairs in the Berlin state government since December 2021.
-She was previously a member of the Bundestag representing Saxony from 2005 to 2021.
-She was federal co-leader of The Left from 2012 to 2021 alongside Bernd Riexinger.
+Katja Kipping (born 18 January 1978) is a German politician of The Left party.
+She was a member of the Bundestag representing Saxony from 2005 to 2021, a federal co-leader of The Left from 2012 to 2021 alongside Bernd Riexinger, and the Senator for Integration, Labour and Social Affairs in the Berlin state government from December 2021 to April 2023.

 Early life and career

 Kipping was born on 18 January 1978 in Dresden, then part of East Germany (GDR).
 After completing her Abitur in 1996 at Annen-Gymnasium, Kipping spent a voluntary social year in Gatchina, Russia.
 Following this, she completed a degree in Slavic studies, with a minor in American studies and public law, at the Dresden University of Technology, from which she obtained her Master of Arts degree in 2003.
 In her final thesis, she examined the mutual relationship between literature and politics.
 During her studies, she shared an apartment with four other students.

 Kipping currently splits her time between Berlin and Dresden.
 She married political scientist Kolja Müller in 2011, and has a daughter.